11 companies propose guiding principles for self-driving vehicles

 The coalition recommends that if safety-related functions or system components become hazardous for any reason, ADS be capable of compensating and transferring the vehicle to a safe state while ensuring sufficient time for drivers to take over.
 It also prescribes engagement and disengagement mechanisms that require explicit driver interaction, protect against security threats, and recognize a driver’s state in order to keep them informed about their responsibilities and driving mode transitions.

 The whitepaper’s coauthors go on to describe maneuvers intended to minimize risk in the event a driver doesn’t comply with a takeover request, along with verification and validation tests intended to ensure that certain safety goals are met.
-They propose that automated vehicles record data pertaining to status in a privacy-compliant fashion and that they behave predictably in a way that respects road rules and that’s easy for nearby drivers to understand.
+They propose that automated vehicles record data pertaining to status in a privacy-compliant fashion and that they behave predictably in a way that respects road rules and is easy for nearby drivers to understand.

-With respect to cybersecurity in ADS, a subject about which two-thirds of Americans expressed concern in a survey conducted by Morning Consult, SaFD recommends Secure Development Lifecycle (SDL), a process it for “building in” security tailored to fit product development lifecycles while considering things like risk treatment strategy, system state, and risk treatment manifestation.
+With respect to cybersecurity in ADS, a subject about which two-thirds of Americans expressed concern in a survey conducted by Morning Consult, SaFD recommends Secure Development Lifecycle (SDL), a process for “building in” security tailored to fit product development lifecycles while considering things like risk treatment strategy, system state, and risk treatment manifestation.
 The coalition also advises that ADS enable localization through sensors, map data, and sensor fusion algorithms so as to prevent autonomous driving in areas where it’s restricted.

 SaFD expresses support for the adoption of Safety of the Intended Functionality (SOTIF), a paradigm that seeks to avoid unreasonable risks that might occur even if all of a vehicle’s components are operating correctly, such as when an AI system misidentifies a traffic sign or road signal.
-This is currently being developed by the International Organization for Standardization, and the coalition believes it will reduce both known potentially unintended behaviors and unknown potential behaviors to “an acceptable level of … risk.”
+This is currently being developed by the International Organization for Standardization, and the coalition believes it will reduce known potential behaviors and unknown potential behaviors to “an acceptable level of … risk.”

 Another way risk might be reduced, the coalition believes, is by ensuring that vehicles’ perception sensors — including cameras, lidar, radar, ultrasonic, and microphones — capture “all relevant external information” about surroundings, including pedestrians, obstacles, traffic signs, and acoustic signals.
 The group also suggests validating simulations — the digital environments employed by companies like Waymo, Uber, and Cruise to recreate tens of thousands of driving scenarios each day — by testing a subset of corner cases against real-world experience.